 From Campos de Castilla

 For the original Castilian Spanish, go to the foot of this page.

 The context of this poem is well known: Machado was mourning the loss of his wife, Leonor.
-But I don’t remember Mr Jackson telling the class that Leonor was just 18 when she died of tuberculosis, or that she was 15 when 32-year-old teacher Don Antonio Cipriano José María y Francisco de Santa Ana Machado y Ruiz obtained her father’s permission to marry her.
+But I don’t remember Mr Jackson telling our class that Leonor was just 18 when she died of tuberculosis, or that she was 15 when 32-year-old teacher Don Antonio Cipriano José María y Francisco de Santa Ana Machado y Ruiz obtained her father’s permission to marry her.

 If that sounds shocking today, it was far from normal in 1909

-Most Spanish women did not marry at that time until they were in their mid twenties.
+Most Spanish women did not marry at that time until they were in their mid-twenties.
 Leonor was a victim twice over.
 Does this poem combine grief with a tinge of guilt?
 Did Antonio Machado feel that the loss of his child bride was God’s punishment?
-Not only was he suffering, but he deserved to suffer?
+Not only was he suffering, but that he deserved to suffer?
 That he too was “rotten to the core”?

 Recently I met an old friend whom I had not seen for more than 30 years.
 Predictably, it transpired that we had been living within a couple of miles of each other since 2002.
 It was the Osma Centenary Symposium that brought us together.
-And now we do not know when we will be able to meet again.
+Frustratingly, we do not know when we will be able to meet again.

 After many years teaching in the States, he is now a professor of Spanish in London.
-He bemoaned the poor quality of teaching, or rather the low expectations of the students who study literature (or Modern Languages, at any rate) when compared to Fine Art.
+He bemoaned the poor quality of teaching, and the low expectations of the students who study literature (Modern Languages, at any rate) as opposed to Fine Art.
 Examine every word.
-Why was this word chosen, and not some (apparent) synonym?
+Why was this word chosen, and not some apparent synonym?
 Exactly what is the writer saying?
-We talked about students being encouraged to translate, to get to grips properly with the language, to discover the precise meaning of each word and consider its connotations, rather than simply breeze through poem after poem, novel after novel, without wrestling with the tools of language, without striving to establish a richer connection – as if words were paint, bronze or clay: the writer’s, and reader’s, treasured medium.
+We talked about encouraging students to translate, to get to grips with the language, to work out the precise meaning of each word and consider its connotations, rather than breeze through poem after poem, novel after novel, without grappling with the tools of language, without striving to establish a richer connection; as if words were paint, bronze or clay: the writer’s, and reader’s, treasured medium.